jekyll/jekyll/_docs/pagination.md

 The number should be the maximum number of Posts you’d like to be displayed per- page in the generated site.

-You may also specify where the destination of the pagination pages:
+You may also specify the destination of the pagination pages:

 {% highlight yaml %}
 paginate_path: "blog/page:num/"